pavan485/mongoDB/README.md

 # Installation and Configuration

-Copy the Python-Influx folder to your machine
+Copy the Python-MongoDB folder to your machine
-Run following commands in the directory /Python-Influx
+Run following commands in the directory /Python-MongoDB
    - python -m pip install requests
    - pip install pyyaml
    - pip install logger